digilou/100-days-of-code-R2/week-13/log.md

 ### Ideas/Techniques Learned

-- Callbacks, event emitters, and promises in Node.
+- Callbacks, event emitters, and promises in Node are the async way.

 ### Thoughts, Ideas, Questions